 Composite

-The COMPOSITE GASKETS are a combination of both Metallic and non-metallic flanges.
+The composite gasket is a combination of both Metallic and non-metallic flanges.
 They are also referred to as Semi-Metallic Flanges.
 The metallic property of these gaskets helps them have higher strength and resilience.
 The Non-metallic properties help them to have the ability to seal and conform to the Flanges.

 Metallic